Weaknesses of Left-wing movement

 Overall, the Left-wing movement faced challenges in understanding Indian realities, lacked unity and cooperation, and had a tendency to oversimplify complex issues.
 These factors contributed to their limitations and hindered their ability to establish a dominant force within the national movement.

-Influence and Achievements of Left-wing movement
+Influence and Achievements of Left wing movement

 The Left-wing movement had significant influence and achievements within Indian society and politics.
 Some of its key contributions include:

 - Organizing Workers and Peasants: The Left played a crucial role in organizing workers and peasants, addressing their grievances, and advocating for their rights.
-This helped mobilize and empower the working class and agricultural labourers.
+This helped mobilize and empower the working class and agricultural laborers.

 - Influence on Congress: The Left exerted significant influence within the Congress party.
 It had considerable organizational control over a significant portion of the votes in the All-India Congress Committee.
 Left-leaning leaders like Nehru, Bose, and Socialists were elected as presidents and held influential positions in the Congress Working Committee.